Entries Tagged 'productivity' ↓

 Concentration is the secret key to a whole world of possibilities, enabling you to keep out distractions and focus on attaining your life goals.
 In addition it is an absolute prerequisite if you want to learn the art of meditation, as it helps ‘clear the road’ of any mental obstacles.
 However if anything the average concentration span is decreasing as life gets busier and busier and the world becomes filled with more things to distract and scatter our attention.

-Here is one very easy-to-learn concentration excercise which was taught to me by my meditation teacher Sri Chinmoy.
+Here is one very easy-to-learn concentration exercise which was taught to me by my meditation teacher Sri Chinmoy.
 It can reap tremendous rewards in terms of clarity, productivity and efficiency in your life, and it can be done with just a few minutes practise every day.
-People commonly view concentration as purely a mental exercise; but here we are also going use our heart centre, that space in our chest we point to when we say ‘me’ - helping to take some of the burden away from our tension filled minds.
+People commonly view concentration as purely a mental exercise; but here we are also going use our heart centre, that space in our chest we point to when we say ‘me’ – helping to take some of the burden away from our tension filled minds.

 Requirements: